How to Deal with Passive Aggressive Colleagues

 Active listening is a technique of listening and responding that encourages in-depth comprehension and enhances mutual understanding.
 It emphasizes the importance of both nonverbal and verbal behaviours, unconditional acceptance, and unbiased reflection of the speaker’s feelings and experiences.

-It is commonly used in situations such as during counselling, training, getting feedbacks, and solving disputes.
+Active listening is commonly used in situations such as during counselling, training, getting feedbacks, and solving disputes.
 It is also an important part of effective communication and building trusting relationships!

 Knowing that they will not be judged or interrupted when sharing, people will feel safe and comfortable to confide in you.
 This is very important when it comes to building trust and relationships.
 And when you engage in more conversations and sharing with others, you will get to know the speaker more and form a stronger and closer bond together!